arpethel/PodcastRSSFeed/README.md

 ### Generate an RSS XML string

 Create a new action method in the PodcastController called RSSFeed that queries the pocast database and returns a string containing the Podcast RSS XML.
+XML parsers are very strict so it must match exactly!

 -----